dropbox/dropbox-sdk-obj-c/README.md

 #### Handle redirect back into SDK

-You can handle the redirection back into the Objective-C SDK by adding the following code in your application's delegate:
+To handle the redirection back into the Objective-C SDK once the authentication flow is complete, you should add the following code in your application's delegate:

 (for iOS)